 Hot springs and mineral springs have been known for over 1,000 years as a potential source of healthy benefits.
 Some locations of North American "mineral waters" and their therapeutic health benefits can still be enjoyed.

 ENVIRONMENTS OF EARTH AND SPACE

 The NASA In-Sight underground exploration spacecraft is enroute to Mars will study the planet's interior by measuring its heat output and listen for marsquakes.

 Extraterrestrial (ET) Intelligent Civilizations have been speculated about since the beginning of man on the earth.
 Just within the Milky Way that includes our Earth there are more than 100 billion stars with planets possibly containing forms of life.
 Have they visited earth?

 The RUST (Resources and Under Sea Threats) program, established by NOAA, is a comprehensive conservation program to identify the more than 7,000 sunken vessels that may still contain 1.3 billion gallons of fuel oil.

-The roles of low profile hydro power, new water turbine designs designed to reduce impacts on the migratory fish, harnessing the tides and Apples's expansion of clean hydro power use.
+The roles of low profile hydro power, new water turbine designs designed to reduce impacts on the migratory fish and harnessing the tides to expand clean hydro power use.

 Fuel Cell improvments of new catalyst uses cheaper metals such as nickel and iron that can split hydrogen as fast as two molecules per second competitive with commercial catalysts.